andi-jo/ML_projection_toolbox/README.md

 					 Shows/saves eventual outputs accordingly.

-If you do not have Python installed, a fully working free scientific distribution which includes all necessary packages can be be found here: https://www.anaconda.com/download/.
-The current wrapper only works for Python 2.7, but can be easily ported to 3.x, mostly based on the print function).
+If you do not have Python installed, a fully working free scientific distribution which includes all necessary packages can be found here: https://www.anaconda.com/download/.
+The current wrapper only works for Python 2.7, but can be easily ported to 3.x, mostly based on the print function.

 Program structure: